rust-bakery/nom/doc/choosing_a_combinator.md

-# List of parsers and combinators
+# List of macros parsers and combinators

+**note**: this list is meant to provide a nicer way to find a nom macros than reading through the documentation on docs.rs, since rustdoc puts all the macros at the top level.
+Function combinators are organized in module so they are a bit easier to find.

 ## Basic elements